ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

     that is the same as, or a subtype of, the defined type of the argument.
   * The argument is a literal primitive value and the defined type of the  argument is `Value` or any type of which `Value` is a subtype.
   * The argument is a Singular Path and the defined type of the argument is `OptionalNodeType` or any type of which `OptionalNodeType` is a subtype.
-  * The argument is a `filter-path` or a Singular Path and the defined type of the argument is `OptionalNodesType`.
+  * The argument is a `filter-path` (which includes Singular Paths) and the defined type of the argument is `OptionalNodesType`.

 ### `length` Function Extension {#length}